 Using the right tools can make all the difference in elevating the quality of your work.
-But when it comes to drilling bits, it is easy to be overwhelmed and spoiled for choice.
+But when it comes to drill bits, it is easy to be overwhelmed and spoiled for choice.

 Cobalt and titanium bits are two capable options for getting through the more rigid materials.
-While both are strong and durable, each has their unique strengths and weaknesses.
+While both are strong and durable, each has its unique strengths and weaknesses.

 This guide will help you understand what to look for in a suitable drill bit.
 We will also help you determine whether the cobalt or titanium option is the right choice for you.

 The shape, size, and material of the drill bit are just a few factors that should be considered when searching for the right model to use for a particular project.

 It is also crucial to understand whether the particular option is a viable choice for the material you are using it on.
 After all, different bits are designed to cut through specific materials with more ease than other choices.